-Southern States University is a commuter institution, designed for working professionals and international students who are expected to make their own living arrangements.
+Southern States University is a commuter institution; students are expected to make their own living arrangements.
 The institution does not have dormitory or housing facilities.
-However, the university administration is available to provide assistance to students wishing to secure housing, including home-stay, nearby student apartments and other local housing options.
+However, the University administration is available to provide assistance to students wishing to secure housing, including homestay, nearby student apartments and other local housing options.
+At http://sdiae.edu/accommodation.php students can find options (with applicable fees).